 The Embassy of Sweden also processes visa applications for Estonia.
 The requirements are the same as for visas to Sweden.

-On August 15 it was announced by President Cyril Ramaphosa that South Africa will move down to risk level 2.
-International commercial flights are still not allowed, and the country borders are still closed.
+On December 28 2020, it was announced by President Cyril Ramaphosa that South Africa will move from risk level 1 to level 3.

 Who is exempt from the entry ban?